nick-nack-attack/flee-to-a-charity/README.md

 # Flee to a Charity

-An API to find a charity on the opposite side of the planet to abandon all your loved ones and responsibilities ... but do something nice at the same time.
+An app to help users find a charity on the opposite side of the planet.
+Why?
+To abandon all your responsibilities and loved ones to go help people you've never seen before, tha's why!

 ## Motivation